android-coco/litaotao.github.io/files/CFA level 1 错题集.md

 5. The core-satellite approach invests the majority of the portfolio in passively managed indexes and invest a smaller in active strategy.

-## Session 13 | R 45: Market Organization and Structure
+### Session 13 | R45: Market Organization and Structure

 1. The primary market is the market for newly issued securities, subsequent sales are on secondary market.
 2. securities can be classified as fixed income and equity. fixed income includes bonds, notes, commercial paper, government bills, certificate of deposit, repurchase agreement, convertible debt; equity securities includes common stock, preferred stock and warrants.
 3. A forward contract is an agreement to buy or sell an asset in the future at a price specified in the contract at its inception.
-4. Clearinghouses limit counterparty risk that the other party to a transaction will not fulfill its obligation.
+4. Clearing houses limit counterparty risk that the other party to a transaction will not fulfill its obligation.
 5. 看跌期权 ( put option )：

 ```